Trainings

 This training prepares participants to enhance the reading motivation and reading performance of children and youth aged 10–18.
 The theoretical component addresses the development and importance of reading, selected aspects of motivation, and their interconnections.
 Building on this foundation, participants explore and practice exercises and games that support reading development.
 Through collaborative work and shared reflection, the training provides the knowledge needed to conduct individual or small-group reading sessions and strengthen reading motivation.
 Participants also learn how to select appropriate texts and design related tasks for student development.

-Developer and organizer: Motivation Educational Association
+Developer and organizer: Motivation Educational Association.

 Social Integration and Equitable Education — Supporting Inclusive Education